Trouée d'Arenberg: Paris–Roubaix

 The abandonment of the mines caused sections of the road to subside.
 In 1998 Johan Museeuw, leading the World Cup, crashed heavily on the Trouée and broke his kneecap, nearly spelling the end of his career.
 In 2001 French rider Philippe Gaumont broke his femur after falling at the beginning of the Trouée when leading the peloton and never returned to racing at the highest level.
 Consequently, the Trouée d'Arenberg was left out in 2005, as conditions had deteriorated beyond safety limits.
 Regional and local councils spent €250,000 to restore the road and add 50 cm to its width.
 The section was included again in 2006.

 Because of its difficulty, it is considered a crucial site of the race, although at 85 kilometers, it is relatively far from the finish in Roubaix.
 Gilbert Duclos-Lassalle, twice a winner of the race, has said that "when you leave the Arenberg badly placed or in the red it’s then that you know that you won’t be in the mix in the final...
 Once out of the forest you may not have won the race, but you’ll certainly know if you have lost it".
 Thierry Gouvenou, a former winner of Paris–Roubaix Espoirs, suggested that "the race can clearly be split between what happens before and what happens after the Arenberg.
 Because until you have crossed the threshold of the Trench it’s not even worth thinking about what comes next".

 It is also the only site of the race where guard rails are placed, as the road is narrow and fans gather in large numbers to see the race.
 In the earlier years of the section's inclusion, riders were often able to avoid riding on the cobbles by using the verges on the edge of the road - Gouvenou claimed that riders only had to ride 400 of the secteur's 2300 metres on the cobblestones - however in the 1990s the barriers were introduced to prevent crashes.
 According to Doulcier, over 10,000 fans watch the race on the Arenberg every year.

+Organisers of the Paris–Roubaix Femmes noted they consider it "too dangerous" to include the Trouée d'Arenberg due to its proximity to the start in Denain, but they also noted that they "do not rule out that we will pass through ... in the future".

+In 2024, a chicane was added prior to the entrance of the forest to slow the speed of riders and improve safety.
+Some criticised the decision, with Mathieu van der Poel stating "Is this a joke?".